2022 Live Online NAC OSCE RECORDINGS ARE NOW AVAILABLE HERE!

-Andrew Dhawan, MD is a DPhil candidate at the University of Oxford in the department of Oncology.
+Andrew Dhawan, MD is a Neurology resident at Cleavland clinic.
 He obtained his MD from Queen's University in Kingston, and his B.Math from the University of Waterloo.

 Dr. Dhawan's interests lie in the intersection of mathematical and computational modelling, oncology, and genetics, with a particular focus on neuro-oncology and computational genomics.
 His DPhil focuses on elucidating the role of microRNA in human tumours through computational approaches.
 In his spare time, he likes to go for runs, spend time with friends, and play classical guitar.

 Matthew Allan Cohen, MD is currently a practicing physician in Ontario.
 He completed his Obstetrics & Gynecology at Western University in London, Ontario.
 He obtained his medical degree at the University of Toronto, and completed an undergraduate degree at Western University in biology.
 He has an interest in medical education and has been involved in formal medical student and junior resident surgical teaching.
 He has done research on the role of autophagy in placental function and in his free time he likes to play basketball and ski.

 Simon R. Downes, PhD is a CO-producer at Neurosurgical.TV, Internetmedcine.com & Art On Call, associate student editor in the area of neurosurgery at Medshr.net, and a professor of undergraduate law & politics while enrolled in a hybrid US-Japan MD program.
 He recently completed a one-year student training course in basic diagnostic radiology in Tokyo.